crossplane/crossplane/docs/faqs/faqs.md

 ### Where did the name Crossplane come from?

 Crossplane is the fusing of cross-cloud control plane.
-We wanted to use a noun that refers to the entity responsible for connecting different cloud providers and acts as control plane across them.
+We wanted to use a noun that refers to the entity responsible for connecting to different cloud providers and acting as control plane across them.
 Cross implies “cross-cloud” and “plane” brings in “control plane”.

 ### What's up with popsicle?